ucsc/news-archives/source/_posts/1998-01-05-lab-program.md

 ---
 layout: post
-title: Learning About The Lab: Program Exposes Minorities To Research
+title: Learning About The Lab&#58; Program Exposes Minorities To Research
 author: Francine Tyler
 ---